-:: This is an essay about grief, and anxiety disorder, and how we react when the whirl of events overwhelms us.
-I did not say “how well we react,” because this essay is not about judgment.
+:: This used to be an essay about grief, and anxiety disorder, and how we react when the whirl of events overwhelms us.
+Now it is also an essay about death and loss.

 Covid-19 has us all on edge.
 And we all do different things to take care of ourselves.

 One of the things I do to take care of myself—at all times, not just in this time of strange crisis—is go to the barn and take care of my horse, Leroy.
 Near to my home, there is a small barn, with few people around, usually, so it’s nice to just go and be close to a large living creature with a big, beating heart.